 How to Judge If a Topic Has Real Search Demand

-Validate a content topic before writing — use this autocomplete + SERP scrape script, demand-signal scorecard, and free Keyword Planner workflow.
+Validate a content topic before writing: an autocomplete + SERP scorecard, the free Keyword Planner workflow, and the Search Console impression test that settles it.

-If you see autocomplete + PAA + active community threads on the same topic, demand is real.
-If two of three are missing, the topic is too small or too dead.
+Quick verdict: autocomplete + PAA + active community threads on the same topic together mean demand is real.
+Miss two of those three and the topic is too small or already dead.

 Before you start

-• Open Google in an incognito window so personalization does not bias suggestions.
+• Open Google in an incognito window so personalization does not bias autocomplete or the SERP.

 Step by step